Skip to Main Content

 Michelin Recognition and Where It Sits in the Puerto Rico Market

 La Concha carries a Michelin Selected designation in the 2025 Michelin Hotels guide, which maps the hotel onto a specific tier within the island's recognition hierarchy.
 Michelin Selected sits below the guide's star and key distinctions but represents a curated inclusion, meaning the property has passed editorial review against a defined set of criteria.
 In Puerto Rico, that peer group includes a range of property types: resort-scale addresses such as Dorado Beach, a Ritz-Carlton Reserve in Dorado and Four Seasons Resort and Residences Puerto Rico in Río Grande, as well as more restrained options such as Finca Victoria in Vieques and Dreamcatcher by DW in Ocean Park.
-La Concha's inclusion places it in recognisable company without claiming equivalence with the reserve-tier properties at the leading of that list.
+La Concha's inclusion places it in recognisable company without claiming equivalence with the reserve-tier properties at the top of that list.

 The Condado neighbourhood itself has shifted considerably over the past decade.
 What was once a somewhat faded mid-century resort zone has attracted investment, with a more diversified food and beverage scene, renovated hotel stock, and increasing international visitor attention.
 La Concha operates from an address at 1077 Ashford Ave that puts it close to the beach and within walking distance of the neighbourhood's restaurant and bar cluster, which gives it a logistical advantage over resort properties that require a vehicle or shuttle to reach anything beyond the property's own facilities.
-For the full picture of what the neighbourhood offers, our full Condado restaurants guide covers the dining context in detail.

 The Design Conversation and What It Implies